remirobert/Camembert/README.md

 <h1 align="center">Usage</h1>

 First thing to do, is to initialise your sqlite3 database.
-To do this you must make two calls before any other use.
+To do this you must make a call before any other use.
-It will create for you the database in the document directory, if it don't exist yet.
+The database will be created automatically if it does not exist

 ```Swift
 Camembert.initDataBase("dataBase.sql")
 ```
 And **voila !**, you are ready to use Camembert.

-You need now to create a class, that corespond to your table.
+You need now to create a class, matching with your table.
 For doing that, you **MUST** inherit of **CamembertModel** class.
 And use the **typealias** for create your rows.
 You have to provide defaults values.